-Meanwhile, actual economic studies of data-network effects have been few and far between, with scant empirical evidence to support the theory.22 Andrei Hagiu and Julian Wright's theoretical paper offers perhaps the most comprehensive treatment of the topic to date.23 The authors ultimately conclude that data-network effects can be of different magnitudes and have varying effects on firms' incumbency advantage.24 They cite Grammarly (an AI writing-assistance tool) as a potential example: "As users make corrections to the suggestions offered by Grammarly, its language experts and artificial intelligence can use this feedback to continue to improve its future recommendations for all users."25
+Meanwhile, actual economic studies of data-network effects have been few and far between, with scant empirical evidence to support the theory.
+Andrei Hagiu and Julian Wright's theoretical paper offers perhaps the most comprehensive treatment of the topic to date.
+The authors ultimately conclude that data-network effects can be of differing magnitudes and have varying effects on firms incumbency advantage.
+They cite Grammarly (an AI writing-assistance tool) as a potential example: "As users make corrections to the suggestions offered by Grammarly, its language experts and artificial intelligence can use this feedback to continue to improve its future recommendations for all users".
+The surface of the suggestions of the sugge

-This is echoed by other economists who contend that "[t]he algorithmic analysis of user data and information might increase incumbency advantages, creating lock-in effects among users and making them more reluctant to join an entrant platform."26 Crucially, some scholars take this logic a step further, arguing that platforms may use data from their "origin markets" in order to enter and dominate adjacent ones:
+This is echoed by other economists who contend that "[t]he algorithmic analysis of user data and information might increase incumbency advantages, creating lock-in effects among users and making them more reluctant to join an entrant platform".
+35 Crucially, some scholars take this logic a step further, arguing that platforms may use data from their "origin markets" in order to enter and dominate adjacent ones:

 First, as we already mentioned, data collected in the origin market can be used, once the enveloper has entered the target market, to provide products more efficiently in the target market.
-Second, data collected in the origin market can be used to reduce the asymmetric information to which an entrant is typically subject when deciding to invest (for
+Second, data collected in the origin market can be used to reduce the asymmetric information to which an entrant is typically subject when deciding to invest (for example, in R&D) to enter a new market.
+For instance, a search engine could be able to predict new trends from consumer searches and therefore face less uncertainty in product design.36